 Storing leftovers

 To properly store the scones, first wait until they are completely cooled.
-(Any heat will cause condensation that can make the ginger cranberry orange scones mushy).
 Then, just place them in an airtight container and leave them on the counter for up to 2 days.
-Any longer and they will start to dry out.
+I would not recommend storing the leftovers in a zipper bag, because the scones will lose their flaky, crisp texture.

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!